foureyes/tech-at-nyu-node-sp2016/README.md

 * so you've decided to use node??? can't get enough js in your life? i will tell you about it
 * who? am i really qualified to do this? maybe???
     * on 3rd semester teaching this, but still _rough around the edges!_
-    * rough, javascript / node / frontend dev ecosystem change  all. the time.
+    * javascript / node / frontend dev ecosystem change  all. the time.
 * you
     * no idea!
     * that's ok, typically my class consists of: